Complexity of the Zero Set of a Matrix Schubert Ideal: Background

-We use an $n \times n$ grid to visualize the permutation matrix of $w \in \symgrp{n}$ and its associated opposite Rothe diagram $\opprothe(w)$.
-To illustrate $w$ using this grid, use matrix coordinates to place a $\bullet$ in position $(w(j), j)$ $j \in [n]$.
+We use an $n \times n$ grid to visualize the permutation matrix of $w \in \symgrp{n}$ and its associated Rothe diagram $\rothe(w)$.
+To illustrate $w$ using this grid, use matrix coordinates to place a $\bullet$ in position $(w(j), j)$ for each $j \in [n]$.
 In effect, this replaces each $1$ of the permutation matrix with a $\bullet$ and replaces the $0$s with empty boxes.
-Then from each $\bullet$ fire lasers north and east.
-The boxes not hit by a laser are elements in the opposite Rothe diagram $\opprothe(w)$.
-In other words, every element $(i, j) \in \opprothe(w)$ has a $\bullet$ to its north and east.
-Note that each connected component of $\opprothe(w)$ is a Young diagram in French notation \cite{Donten-Bury:2023aa}. \Cref{fig:opprothe 34512} illustrates this construction for $34512 \in \symgrp{5}$, where the set of blue boxes is $\opprothe(34512)$.
+Then from each $\bullet$ fire lasers south and east.
+The boxes not hit by a laser are elements in the Rothe diagram $\rothe(w)$.
+In other words, every element $(i,j)\in\rothe(w)$ has a $\bullet$ to its south and a $\bullet$ to its east.
+Note that each connected component of $\rothe(w)$ is a Young diagram in English notation.